Zararthustra/sorting_algorithms/README.md

 Quick sort : Function that sorts an array of integers in ascending order using the Quick sort algorithm.

 Counting sort : Function that sorts an array of integers in ascending order using the Counting sort algorithm.

-Radix sort : Function that sorts an array of integers in ascending order using the Radix sort algorithm.

 # Prototype and file:
 Check function.